jvandemo/angular-contentful/README.md

 ## The contentful-entry directive

-Fetches a contentful entry asynchronously in the background and makes it available in your child markup as `$contentfulEntry` as soon as a response from Contentful is received.
+Fetches a Contentful entry asynchronously in the background and makes it available in your child markup as `$contentfulEntry` as soon as a response from Contentful is received.

+Requires a Contentful entry id to be passed.

 For example, to display an entire entry with id `6KntaYXaHSyIw8M6eo26OK`: